nextcomputers/previous/readme.previous.txt

   > Removes NeXTdimension startup timing hack.
   > Fixes bug that caused FLOGNP1 to give wrong results in rare cases.
   > Fixes bug that caused FABS and FNEG to incorrectly handle infinity.
+  > Fixes bug that caused logarithmic functions to fail on NaN input.

  7) Running Previous